Brian Wesbury: Chief Economist of the Joint Economic Committee

 Beginning in January 1995, this Committee provided information for members of the US Congress regarding policy decision-making and economic growth objectives.
 Here, Wesbury directed and advised committee members and members of congress on policy matters and relating to the United States and other nations.

-Wesbury after Government
+Wesbury after government

-After a 13-year stay as Chief Economist for Chicago investment bank Griffin, Kubik, Stephens, & Thompson, and time away from the private sector to serve in government, Wesbury is currently Chief Economist for First Trust Portfolios, a financial services firm located in Wheaton, Illinois.
+After a 13-year stay as Chief Economist for Chicago investment bank Griffin, Kubik, Stephens, & Thompson, and time away from the private sector to serve in government, Wesbury is currently Chief Economist for First Trust, a financial services firm located in Wheaton, Illinois.